cyber-dojo/runner/docs/README.md

           "max_seconds": 10
   }
 ```
-- returns stdout, stderr, status, as the result of calling
+- returns stdout, stderr, status, as the results of calling
 cyber-dojo.sh, and timed_out, and rag.
 If the run completed in max_seconds, timed_out will be false.
 eg